zGWR Caldicot Castle Big 4 Cen

 Shipping

 No, we ship all over the great country of New Zealand.
-Shipping starts from $5.50 for most of New Zealand, and will be added at checkout.
+Shipping starts from $4.50 for most of Christchurch, $8.50 for NZ and $13 for Rural delivery and will be shown at checkout.

 It depends on where you are.
 From the moment your order has been packed and processed by Pop Weasel it will take 3-4 business days to arrive.